The following is a nonexhaustive list of common

 on a busy system.

-The total number of locks exceeds the amount of memory
+The total number of locks exceeds the lock table size.
+To

 Within an individual application, a workaround may be to break